 Despite these facts, childhood cancer research is consistently underfunded.

-Check out the infographic below for more childhood cancer facts.
-You can also view and download the kid-friendly “Did You Know?
-Childhood Cancer Facts For Kids” infographic.
+You can also view a kid-friendly infographic, “Did You Know?
+Childhood Cancer Facts For Kids”

 Childhood Cancer Facts — United States

 - Childhood cancer research is consistently underfunded.
 Less than 4% of the federal budget for cancer research is dedicated to childhood cancer.

 - Each day, 43 children are diagnosed with cancer in the United States, which means 15,590 children in the U.S. are diagnosed each year.

 - Cancer is the leading cause of death by disease in American children, resulting in the death of approximately 1,800 kids each year.